IRIS Kharg

 IRIS Kharg (خارگ) was a modified Ol-class fleet replenishment oiler of the Islamic Republic of Iran Navy, named after Kharg Island.

-Built by Swan Hunter in the United Kingdom and launched in 1977, it was delivered to Iran in 1984.
-Kharg was Iran's largest naval vessel based on tonnage until the commissioning of IRIS Makran in early 2021.
+Built by Swan Hunter in the United Kingdom and launched in 1977, Kharg was delivered to Iran in 1984.
+She was its largest naval vessel based on tonnage until the commissioning of IRIS Makran in early 2021.

-On 2 June 2021, Kharg caught fire and sank near the Iranian town of Jask, some 140 km from the Strait of Hormuz, in the Gulf of Oman.
+On 2 June 2021, Kharg caught fire and sank in the Gulf of Oman near the Iranian town of Jask, some 140 km from the Strait of Hormuz.

 Design

 According to the Combat Fleets of the World, the ship was "greatly modified" in comparison to its Ol-class sister ships in service of the British Royal Fleet Auxiliary.
 The ship's design was described by Jane's Fighting Ships as "incorporating some of the features" of the class, and fitted to carry dry stores and ammunition in addition to fuel.

 Kharg displaced 11,242 t of standard load and up to 33,544 t at full load.
 It had a gross tonnage of 18,880 and a deadweight tonnage of 9,517 t.
 According to Jane's the vessel was 207.2 m long, had a beam of 26.5 m and a draft of 9.2 m.
 The Combat Fleets of the World records the dimensions slightly differently, with 207.15 m, 25.50 m and 9.14 m for length, beam and draft respectively.

 Its original installed machinery included a pair of two-drum boilers built by Babcock & Wilcox, that rotated two Westinghouse geared turbine sets.
 The system was designed to generate 7,000 kW of electricity, and to provide 26,870 hp for her single shaft coupled with the propeller.
 The ship was capable of reaching a nominal top speed of 21.5 kn.

 Its original navigation radar was manufactured by Decca Radar, a Decca 1229 model working on I-band, while the installed tactical air navigation system was a U.S.-made URN 20.
 It was also fitted with Inmarsat.

 It was armed with an OTO Melara 76 mm/62 compact gun on its forecastle, as it was designed.
 The planned armament included two Bofors 40 mm AA guns, one on the helicopter deck and the other on the forecastle pedestal, that were never installed.
 It was equipped with four Soviet 23 mm/80 anti-aircraft autocannons arranged in two twin mounts, as well as two 12.7 mm heavy machine guns.

 Its crew consisted of 248 officers and men.
 Kharg had a helipad with twin hangars, giving it sufficient capacity to embark three helicopters.